-5.3.3 Provide Affordable Housing
+5.3.3 Increase Affordable Housing

-Mississauga will continue to seek opportunities to develop new affordable housing through the implementation of various municipal tools and partnerships.
+Mississauga will continue to seek opportunities to secure new affordable housing through the implementation of various municipal tools and partnerships.
 The City will collaborate with other levels of government, the building and development industry, service and support agencies, housing providers, and community organizations to implement the policies in this Plan and build accessible, suitable, and appropriate housing that is affordable throughout Mississauga.

 Affordable housing should be included on redevelopment sites as a matter of good planning and to address the needs of diverse households.
-The City has implemented Inclusionary Zoning to secure affordable housing in Major Transit Station Areas.
+The City has implemented Inclusionary Zoning to secure affordable housing in Protected Major Transit Station Areas, however affordable housing is needed across the city.